kephin/Docker-and-Kubernetes_Basic/README.md

 ## Docker compose with multiple local containers

+Options for connection multiple containers:

+1. Use docker CLI networking features
+2. Use docker-compose

+The purpose of docker-compose is to essentially function as docker CLI but allow you to issue multiple commands much more quickly

-- `docker-compose` is used to start up **multiple containers** at the same time
+- To start up **multiple containers** at the same time

-- `docker-compose` also automate some long-winded arguments we were passing to `docker run`
+- Automate some long-winded arguments we were passing to `docker run`

 ### Define `docker-compose.yml` file